open-sauced/docs/docs/features/contributor-insights.md

 ## Open Source Contributor Rating (OSCR)

 On your Contributor Insight Page, you'll see that each contributor is assigned an OSCR.
-The OSCR is a metric to evaluate the engagement and impact of contributors in open source projects.
-This score aims to give insight into a contributor's involvement and the value they bring to the community.
+The OSCR is a metric to evaluate the engagement and impact of contributors across the entire open source ecosystem.
+This score aims to give insight into a contributor's involvement and the value they bring to open source communities as a whol.

-The OSCR takes into account various factors related to a contributor's activity and the quality of their contributions.
+The OSCR takes into account various factors related to all of the contributor's activity and the quality of their contributions in open source.
 OSCRs are calculated on a rolling 30-day basis.
-This means the score reflects recent activity and engagement, providing a current snapshot of a contributor's involvement rather than a lifetime aggregate.
+This means the score reflects recent activity and engagement, providing a current snapshot of a contributor's open source involvement rather than a lifetime aggregate.

 ### Insights into OSCR